PlayEveryWare/eos_plugin_for_unity/docs/scene_walkthrough/performance_stress_test_walkthrough.md

     ![Stress Test](../images/stress_test.png)

 ❗ The Perfomance Stress Test Sample Scene is included in the `Extra Pack 2` sample pack.
 ❗ Upon import, the `com.unity.postprocessing` package that this scene requires will be automatically installed.
+You will still need to <a href="/readme.md#importing-the-samples">add it in the build settings</a>.